 The first settlement in Warren County (Plate 20) had been made in 1795, near Lebanon, then as now the county seat.
 By 1803, according to the census taken when Ohio was admitted to the Union, the population of Warren County was 4,220.
+The inhabitants were described as in the place names of new settlements, in customs, and in religious affiliations.
+Carlisle in Warren County, first called the Jersey Settlement, was settled largely by a group of Presbyterians who had been members of the Tennant Presbyterian Church in Freehold, New Jersey, and their own church was named the Tennant Presbyterian Church of Carlisle.

-The inhabitants were described as plain men and women of good sense without the refinement which luxury brings and with great contempt for all shams and mere pretense.
+... plain men and women of good sense without the refinement which luxury brings and with great contempt for all shams and mere pretense.
 The majority were of the middle class.
 Few were by affluence placed above the necessity of labor with their hands, and few were so poor that they could not become owners of small farms.
 History of Warren County, Ohio, p.
 252.